 We reserve the right to limit, suspend, or terminate your ACH Origination Service privileges for any violation of this Section 5.13.

 5.14 Notifications of Change

-We shall notify you of all notifications of changes that we receive related entries that you transmit by email or via the Online Banking Services no later than five (5) business days after receipt thereof.
+We shall advise you of all notifications of changes that we receive related to entries that you transmit by email or via the Online Banking Services no later than five (5) business days after receipt thereof.

 You agree to pay us for ACH Origination Service provided under the Agreement in accordance with the current schedule of fees in Section 3.15 above.
 We may change our fees from time to time upon written notice.

 We shall have the right to audit any records for compliance with the agreements and Rules relating to ACH Transactions originated by you.

 5.17 ACH Origination Service Liability, Limitations on Liability & Indemnity